lukePiper03/Chips-Challenge/README.md

 Group Project for SWEN225 - recreating the famous Chips Challenge game

-Chips challenge is a famous tile based puzzle game.
-The requirments from this project was to develop our own Chips Challenge.
+Chips Challenge is a famous tile-based puzzle game.
+The requirement for this project was to develop our own Chips Challenge.

 ![Level 1](images/lvl1.png)